gaurav-biswakarma/Case-Study-AdventureWorks/README.md

 Buisness Problem: A company AdventureWorks wants to work on the database for its visiting customers and it is trying to analyse the year to date total revenue based on the database of retail sales data called adventure works.
 For this particular idea, company wants to use only customer, individual and credit card details.
 These datasets comprise of bulk and raw data that needs to be transformed and cleaned in order to bring out the data for analytics purpose and getting the insights out of it.

+**Disclaimer for AdventureWorks Database**

+The information contained in this website (AdventureWorks) is for general information purposes only.
+The information is provided by AdventureWorks and while we endeavour to keep the information up to date and correct, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
+Any reliance you place on such information is therefore strictly at your own risk.

 **Approach:**

 1. Data is present in MySQL database.